 Included in the cost of the program is a series of program-sponsored field trips designed to enrich classroom activities.
 These usually include excursions to Mt.
 Kōya 高野山 in the fall, and Hiroshima and Miyajima 広島、宮島 during the spring–other locations may be substituted as necessary.
 The facilities of Kōnan University are open to participants in the program.
 All students are encouraged to participate in one or several of the many sports, music, special interest or social clubs at Kōnan University.
 These activities provide an excellent way to further develop communication skills in Japanese and to participate in the daily flow of Japanese life.

-Above cost includes Kōnan University tuition and housing fees, all meals, books, ground transportation, excursions, health insurance, UHM Study Abroad and other fees.
+Above cost includes Kōnan University tuition, housing, all meals, books, ground transportation, excursions, health insurance, UHM Study Abroad and other fees.

 Roundtrip airfare between Honolulu and Ōsaka is not included; students have the option of taking the flight arranged by Third Eye Travel or making their own travel arrangements and arrive at Kansai International Airport (KIX) on the designated arrival date and time.